moj-analytical-services/template-airflow-python/README.md

 Click the green "Use this template" button when creating your airflow repo.

-Please refer to the AP user guidance on [Airflow](https://user-guidance.services.alpha.mojanalytics.xyz/tools/airflow/instructions/image-pipeline) for instructions on how to modify and use new repo.
+Please refer to the AP user guidance on [Airflow](https://user-guidance.services.alpha.mojanalytics.xyz/tools/airflow/instructions/image-pipeline) for instructions on how to modify and use your new repo.